-Argentina-Brazil relations tense up with Peronist election victory
+Left's win in Argentina strains ties with Brazil, deepens split in Latam

 The tweet riled Bolsonaro.
 “The first thing Fernandez did was to post ‘Free Lula’ saying he was unfairly jailed.
 So we can see where he is coming from,” Bolsonaro said.

-Fernandez, a trade protectionist, has vowed to pull out of Mercosur.
+Fernandez, a trade protectionist, has vowed to reconsider Argentina’s membership in Mercosur.
+Bolsonaro, in turn, has said Argentina should be left out of Mercosur if it blocks trade liberalization proposed by Brazil.

-Bolsonaro said on Monday that his government will wait to see what position Fernandez takes once he assumes the presidency in December.
+Bolsonaro said on Monday that his government would wait to see what position Fernandez takes once he assumes the presidency in December.

 “Let’s see how he behaves,” Bolsonaro said, adding: “I hope Argentina does not change its course on trade.”